Characters and the Generation of Sylow 3-Subgroups For Almost Simple Groups: introduction

 \begin{thmA} Let $S$ be a non-abelian finite simple group, and $A$ an almost simple group with $S\le A \le \Aut(S)$ such that $3$ divides the order of $A$.
 Then, for $P\in\Syl_3(A)$ we have $|P:\Phi(P)| = 9$ if and only if the number of fixed points in $\Irr_{0}(B_0(A))$ under $\sigma$ is in $\{6,9\}$. \end{thmA}

-We recall Burnside's Basis Theorem which states that, given a $p$-group $P$, if $|P/\Phi(P)| = p^a $, where $\Phi(P)$ denotes the Frattini subgroup of $P$, then $a$ is the size of a minimal generating set for $P$.
-Thus, Theorem A states that Sylow $3$-subgroups of $A$ have minimal generating set of size $2$ if and only if the number of fixed points in $\Irr_{0}(B_0(A))$ under $\sigma$ is in $\{6,9\}$.
-It is believed that the conclusion of Theorem A will hold for all finite groups as was noted in \cite{NRSV21}.
+We recall Burnside's Basis Theorem, which states that, given a $p$-group $P$, if $|P/\Phi(P)| = p^a $, where $\Phi(P)$ denotes the Frattini subgroup of $P$, then $a$ is the size of a minimal generating set for $P$.
+Thus, Theorem A states that Sylow $3$-subgroups of an almost simple group $A$ have minimal generating set of size $2$ if and only if the number of fixed points in $\Irr_{0}(B_0(A))$ under $\sigma$ is in $\{6,9\}$.
+It is believed that the conclusion of Theorem A will hold for all finite groups, since, as was noted in the introduction of \cite{NRSV21}, it is a consequence of the Alperin-McKay-Navarro conjecture.
 The reader should note that Theorem A could be thought of as a ``Galois version" of \cite[Theorem 3.3]{sf}.
 We build off of the arguments in \cite[Section 5]{sf} throughout.
 Additionally \cite{mmsv} studies the action of $\sigma$ and is used frequently.
-We restrict our attention to almost simple groups because in upcoming work it is foreseen that the reduction theorem for the general case will be similar to the reduction in \cite{sf} and will require the result on a class of almost simple groups.
+We restrict our attention to almost simple groups because in upcoming work it is foreseen that the statement for general groups will be reduced to showing the conjecture holds for almost simple groups as well as some additional statements on simple groups, which will be similar to "Galois versions" of the statements in \cite[Theorem 3.1]{sf}.

 The structure of this paper will be as follows.
 In Section 2 we collect preliminary results and prove Theorem A for almost simple groups of socle isomorphic to an alternating group or sporadic simple group.
 In Section 3 we classify all almost simple groups with socle isomorphic to a simple group of Lie type that have Sylow $3$-subgroup with minimal generating set of size $2$.
-In section 4 we conclude the proof of Theorem A.
+In Section 4 we conclude the proof of Theorem A.